York Street Public School

 York Street Public School is an elementary school JK-8 in the Lower Town neighbourhood of Ottawa, Canada.

 History

 York Street Public School is a large heritage school located in Lowertown, Ottawa in the Laurier/King Edward/Cobourg area.

-The school was built in 1922 and designed by the architect W.C.
+The school was built in 1921 and designed by the architect W.C.
 Beattie.

 The school celebrated its 75th anniversary in 1996 and its 90th the 2011–2012 school year.
 It replaced four smaller schools in the area: Robinson Primary, George Street, Rideau Street, and Bolton.
+York Street School receives students from all different parts of the world.
+York Street holds a strong reputation in sports.
+Their volleyball and basketball do well and frequently receive banners.
+They also have been champions at the OCDSB's annual Math & Tech Competition in 2005.

 York Street Public School plays a prominent role in the books of children's author Brian Doyle, who is a graduate.